Rhodesian Ridgeback Club of Scotland

 Rhodesian Ridgeback Welfare

-The Rhodesian Ridgeback Welfare Charity and Club Rescues exist to look after Ridgebacks found abandoned or whose owners are unable to keep them and need to find them new homes.
+The Rhodesian Ridgeback Welfare Trust Charity and Ridgeback Rescue exist to look after Ridgebacks found abandoned or whose owners are unable to keep them and need to find them new homes.
 This is why you will find that great care is taken by reputable Rhodesian Ridgeback breeders when selling their puppies.
 You may be subjected to "the third degree".
 If you feel you could offer a new start to one of these Rhodesian Ridgebacks the Rescue Officers from all clubs would be happy to hear from you.

 If not put off after all this perhaps you should have a Rhodesian Ridgeback!